 Žuljana is unavoidable if you are sailing the south Dalmatia, or one way from Split to Dubrovnik or Dubrovnik to Split.

 We recommend a visit to the nearby town of Ston, with impressive stone walls, ancient salt-works, and famous cuisine based on the shells naturally grown in Ston bay.

 Seabed: sand.
 Wind protection: well protected from NE, quite ok from SE, but unprotected from S and SW

-Saplunara Bay is situated on the SW side of Mljet Island and is one of the most popular anchorages for those who sail southern Dalmatia or One way sailing route from Split to Dubrovnik or the other way round.
+Saplunara Bay is situated on the SW side of Mljet Island.
+It is one of the most popular anchorages for those who sail in southern Dalmatia or One-way sailing route from Split to Dubrovnik or the other way round.
 In the bay are available 15 mooring buoys.
-Saplunara is well known for its nice beach and Blaca lagoon just SE of Saplunara.
-In the bay you can find few restaurants and local market.
+Saplunara is well known for its lovely beach and Blaca lagoon, just SE of Saplunara.
+In the bay, you can find a few restaurants and local markets.

-The bay is totally recommended for families on sailing holidays with children.
+The bay is recommendable for families on sailing holidays with children.

 In case you will be asked to pay the fee for the anchorage, this act is regulated by Law on Maritime Domain and Seaports of Republic of Croatia.